andweber/loxberry-plugin-kalliope/README.md

 - plugin installs Kalliope
 - kalliope is running after reboot (config found, starting up correctly)

-Version 0.2
+[Done] Version 0.2
 - basic settings in webfrontend
+- Audio, Mic test in webfrontend
 - LoxSControl is running (directly started from cmdl)
 - working at least for german and english

+Version 0.3
+- Improved Webfrontend, including Options and Usage
+- Proof Control Kalliope using Rest-API
+- Proof Control of Loxone with Kalliope

+Version 0.4
 - Plugin upgrade is possible

-Version 0.3
 - Proof of Voice Control Kalliope
 - Proof of Voice Control of Loxone

-Version 0.4
-- Audio, Mic test in webfrontend

 Version 0.5
 - Configuring Kalliope using the webfrontend